Lou Reed: Posthumous release

+In June 2022, Lou Reed Archive Series was announced by Light in the Attic Records with Laurie Anderson.
+The collection has released previously unreleased material with an album called Words & Music, May 1965, along with a reissue of his final solo studio album Hudson River Wind Meditations.

+Artistry

+Reed's songwriting style has been described as "unusually literate" and often contained themes considered to be transgressive during the 1960s, namely drugs and sex.
+Reed was heavily influenced by literature and poetry, and strived to apply creative autonomy allowed in literature to rock music.
+He was known for the noisy nature of his lead guitar style.

 Equipment

 Guitars

-Lou Reed's main guitar during the Velvet Underground era was a 1964 Gretsch Country Gentleman, which he modified extensively, to the extent that it became unplayable.
-He played various stock Fender Telecasters, later favoring models that were built specifically for him, such as the Rick Kelly 'Lou Reed's T' Custom Telecaster and the Fender Custom Shop Danny Gatton Telecaster.
-He has played various other electric guitars throughout his career:
+Reed's main guitar during the Velvet Underground era was a 1964 Gretsch Country Gentleman, which he modified extensively, to the extent that it became unplayable.
+Modifications included the addition of Stratocaster pick ups, a repeater effect with speed and tremolo controls taken from a Vox pedal, stereo outputs, and a battery powered pre-amp.
+He later played various stock Fender Telecasters, favoring models that were built specifically for him, such as the Rick Kelly 'Lou Reed's T' Custom Telecaster and the Fender Custom Shop Danny Gatton Telecaster.
+He played various other electric guitars throughout his career: